eliezerb2/presence/README.md

    5. use helm to deploy the application and create all necessary kubernetes resources
    6. always uninstall the helm chart and verify that all application resources are deleted before redeploying the helm chart
    7. when using a solution like postgres, use existing, recommended helm charts
-   8. when deploying multuple pods - deploy in the order of dependency
+   8. when deploying multiple pods - deploy in the order of dependency
+   9. if pod2 is depending on pod1 - wait with the deployment of pod2 until pod1 is ready, using init container
-   9. add a powershell script to undeploy - the script should verify that no resource of the app exists
+   10. add a powershell script to undeploy - the script should verify that no resource of the app exists
+   11. all powershell scripts must contain error handling
+   12. all powershell scripts must check logs after running anything and report on errors
 5. test

    1. all tests should be performed in a kubernetes deployment